A fat tire bike, or fatbike, is an off-road bike with oversized tires that are especially designed for use on soft and uneven surfaces.

 To confirm your decision, use the manufacturer’s sizing charts to match your height to the corresponding size entry.

 If your height spans two different sizes, you can choose the larger size and make adjustments as needed.
-You can also try both sizes and choose the one that feels more comfortable and easier to operate.
+You can also try both sizes and select the one that feels more comfortable and easier to operate.

 Are there precautions I should take when riding a fat tire bike?